Chairman of NBCUniversal

-Adam Miller was appointed Executive Vice President, NBCUniversal in August 2012.
+Adam Miller is Chief Administration Officer, Comcast Corporation and Executive Vice President, NBCUniversal.
 He is responsible for communications, human resources, labor relations, corporate events, global booking, corporate social responsibility and community relations.
 Miller joined NBCUniversal as executive vice president of Corporate Affairs in January 2011.

 Prior to joining NBCUniversal, Miller was President of The Abernathy MacGregor Group, a leading strategic communications firm, headquartered in New York.
 During Miller’s 17 year tenure at AMG, he counseled hundreds of domestic and international clients on a wide array of communications matters, including reputation and crisis management, general corporate communications, and investor and public relations.
 During his tenure, Miller developed a particular expertise in the media and entertainment field.
 His clients included: Comcast, Yahoo!, Viacom, Sprint, Thomson Reuters, AOL, IAC, Lagardere, EMI, DoubleClick, Loews Cineplex and The Village Voice.